TNishimoto/TSTESP/readme.md

 You can decompress the original input text T using the following command.
 ./decompress -i tst_index -o output_file
 -i : the file path of TST-index (without ".tst"),
--q : the file path of the output.
+-o : the file path of the output.

 You can random access the original input text using the following command.
 ./extract -i tst_index -o output_file